Lentils Fertility & Soil

 Background

-Lentil and Fertilizer – What’s the Deal?
+Lentil & Fertilizer—What’s the Deal?

 Lentil can acquire most of its required N via biological N fixation (up to 80%, according to Saskatchewan Pulse Growers).
-The remaining N demands are met through N present in the soil or mineralizing in the soil over the growing season.
+The remaining N demands are met through N present in the soil or mineralized in the soil over the growing season.

 In 2021 and 2022, Chris Holzapfel and team conducted a study under Saskatchewan Agriculture’s Agriculture Demonstration of Practices and Technologies (ADOPT) Program to evaluate lentil response to fertilizer and inoculation.
 They applied varying fertilizer treatments to lentil plots at Indian Head, Swift Current, and Scott and measured responses over two growing seasons.
 Some of their key findings included: